-Approaching the bottom the track opens out on both sides and eventually comes out onto the junction of Zig Zag Road and Old London Road.
+On approaching the bottom, a wooden gate, to the right, leads down to the junction of Zig Zag Road and Old London Road.
 Do not descend to the road instead turn left onto a path along the grass, running parallel to and above Old London Road.

 "I am every morning at the top of Box Hill - as its flower, its bird, its prophet.
 I drop down the moon on one side, I draw up the sun on t'other.
 I breathe fine air.
 I shout ha ha to the gates of the world.
 Then I descend and know myself a donkey for doing it".